 Pierotucci will Show You the Quality Leather

 Pierotucci (via Lungo L'Ema 17, Ponte a Ema, Florence), is easily reached by bus, taxi or car and literally minutes from the city center.
 The clincher for this store is that they hand craft right in front of your eyes.
-So many will tell you that “it is made in Italy,” but Pierotucci will invite you into their workshop where you can watch skilled Italian artisans cut and assemble leather bags, jackets and accessories.
+So many will tell you that “it is made in Italy,” but Pierotucci will invite you into their workshop with their master craftsman Marco, where you can watch skilled Italian artisans cut and assemble leather bags, jackets and accessories.
 They have been producing leather bags and accessories for over 40 years and their designs have been shown prominently all over the world including England, Japan and the United States.
 Bev, one of their leather jacket experts, told me “There’s no need to be an expert about leather, these jackets truly speak for themselves - quality leather and a professional cut.”